-If you’re a Taleo ATS client, you are likely frustrated with how your default job pages look “out of the box” without any customization.
+If you’re a Taleo ATS client, you might be frustrated with how your default job pages look “out of the box” without any customization.
 And that’s a clear obstacle to you having effective employer branding/candidate experience.

 BMC Software’s Taleo ATS Job Page